DataExMachina-dev/side-eye-public/docs/content/faq.md

 briefly pauses its target processes, triggers the probe, processes the output data and returns it to the control plane.
 Back on the server, we put the data from all agents together and save it as a snapshot.

+### Is taking a snapshot safe?

+Yes!
+Taking a snapshot is guaranteed to not affect the execution of target processes (apart from very briefly pausing them; see below).
+Ex-Ray uses eBPF probes, which are verified by the Linux kernel to not have side effects (e.g. they cannot modify the state of the target process in any way; they can't cause segmentation faults, etc.).

 ### How do I explore and organize the snapshot data that Ex-Ray collects?